-The wiring harness industry is experiencing rapid increase in demand due to factors such as electrification, the Internet of Things (IoT), and Industry 4.0.
-All these drive a need for increased functionality, which means a higher demand for power and data connections in modern appliances, products, and vehicles.
+The wiring harness industry is experiencing rapid change due to the technological advances of electrification, the Internet of Things (IoT), and Industry 4.0.
+Increased functionality means a higher demand for power and data connections in modern appliances, products, and vehicles.
 As a result, the wire harness market is growing rapidly.
 Transparency Market Research forecasts a wire harness market of $200 billion by 2031.
-Productivity of wiring harness manufacture is a critical issue.
+The productivity of wiring harness manufacturing is a critical issue.

 The challenge caused by electrification

-- The uncertainty and risk in lengthy supply chains; and
+- The uncertainty and risk in lengthy supply chains

 - The challenges of inflation.